 To be frank, the Applied Bank Secured Visa Card is hard to recommend for the majority of cardholders, and makes this list due simply to the scarcity of no credit check credit cards on the market.
 To start, it charges a ton of fees – including a $48 annual fee, a $30 fee per additional or replacement card and a $12.50 fee for making your card payment by phone.

-And though the card carries an otherwise impressive fixed APR of 9.99% (about 40% lower than the average credit card interest rate), it comes with no grace period.
+And though the card carries an otherwise impressive fixed APR of 9.99%, it comes with no grace period.
 This means you’ll be charged interest on purchases on the transaction date.
 Most credit cards charge no interest until after your minimum payment due date.
 Since this card also requires a security deposit, having no grace period essentially means you may end up paying interest on money you’re “borrowing” from yourself.

 That said, it may be a good fit if you want a high credit limit to help your credit utilization.
 You’ll get a starting credit limit range of $200 to $1,000 based on your deposit, but once your application is approved, you can increase your credit limit up to $5,000 by adding more deposits.
 This is an uncommon feature among secured cards, as many lock you into the credit limit set at account opening.